Just for Newfoundlands

 Newfoundland Breed Summary

-Sweet, Affectionate, Intelligent, Water-loving, Gentle Giants
+Sweet, Affectionate, Intelligent, and Gentle

 Though large in size, these guys are just gentle giants at heart and are well-known for their sweet, gentle and kind natures.
 Because of this, they make excellent pet choices for families as they get along so well with children!